31 Tips To Build Strong Work Ethics

 2. Be Loyal:

 Loyalty is a very important work ethic.
 In my opinion, you must be loyal to your employer, customers, suppliers, etc. There is a working relationship that has been established, and your loyalty to these people ensures you are working by a strict code of ethics.
-You were trusted by the other party to enter into a working relationship, and it’s important you honor it.
+You were trusted by the other party to enter into a working relationship, and you must honor it.

 3. Be professional: